CICS110/CICS110.github.io/main/lectures/02-arith-exprs/Jared/index.md

 but rather a special sequence telling it to do something else.

 So for a new line, you can use `"\n"`, for tabs, `"\t"`.
+(The website's live python is a bit buggy with fancy whitespace, so you should try this in a REPL yourself.)
 ```
 >>> print("Escapable Whitespace:\n\tNewlines\n\tTabs")
 Escapable Whitespace: